dazmaks/discord-token-logger/README.md

 # discord-token-logger
 discord token logger with telegram bot and config

+NOTE: recommended to change bot after log! (you can read messages with getUpdates method)

 #### what this logger can grab:

 > os name <br />